xRetry/lora-device/README.md

 chmod u+rw /dev/ttyACM0
 ```

-Finally, compile the program and flash in onto the microcontroller with:
+Finally, compile the program and flash it onto the microcontroller with:

 ```sh
 make program